FlewRr/MyLittleTransformer/README.md

 # MyLittleTransformer

 ## Description:
 Welcome here!
-This is my little project where I implemented transformer architecture based on the original one.
-Mostly all my work bases on the
+This is my little project where I implemented transformer architecture based on the transformer from original paper.
+Mostly, all my work bases on the
 "Attention is All You Need" paper.
 I am open to suggestions and will be happy to get any feedback!

 ## References: